-Salt-water crocodiles, which can grow up to 20 feet long, are very common in the Northern Territory and are a basic part of life for many Australians, which helped to spur excitement over the cage.
-Warnings at most bodies of water often frighten away visitors, but the chance to swim safely with the famous reptiles down under was an instant attraction.
+Saltwater crocodiles, which can grow up to 20 feet long, are very common in the Northern Territory and are a basic part of life for many Australians, which helped to spur excitement over the cage.
+Warnings at most bodies of water often frighten away visitors, but the chance to visit safely with the famous reptiles down under was an instant attraction.

-Opened in July, 2008, the Cage of Death instantly caused waves with its $35 million budget as well as animal rights concerns that the crocodile was being harassed at the park.
-Those concerns have done little to dissuade visitors, who rank the thrill of near death by crocodile at the top of the adrenaline scale.
-Along with the Cage of Death, the crocodile from Crocodile Dundee is also housed at the park, along with many other species of fish, snake and reptile.
+Opened in July 2008, the Cage of Death instantly caused waves with its $35 million budget as well as animal rights concerns that the crocodile was being harassed at the park.
+Those concerns have done little to dissuade visitors, who rank the thrill of near death by a crocodile at the top of the adrenaline scale.
+Along with the Cage of Death, the crocodile from Crocodile Dundee is also housed at the park, along with many other species of fish, snake, and reptile.

 Corner of Mitchell & Peel Street, accessible from the Mitchell 178 Bus